Dmccullor/climate_change_gp/README.md

 ## Project Overview

-In this project we attempt to understand the impact of sea ice extent over sea levels
+In this project we attempt to understand the impact of sea ice extent over sea levels.

-### Brief Background
+### Why Sea Levels Matter?

 Global mean sea level has risen about 8–9 inches (21–24 centimeters) since 1880, with about a third of that coming in just the last two and a half decades.
-The rising water level is mostly due to a combination of melt water from glaciers and ice sheets and thermal expansion of seawater as it warms.

-### Why Sea Levels Matter?

 In the United States, almost 40 percent of the population lives in relatively high population-density coastal areas, where sea level plays a role in flooding, shoreline erosion, and hazards from storms.
 Globally, 8 of the world’s 10 largest cities are near a coast, according to the U.N.
 Atlas of the Oceans.
 Rising seas threaten infrastructure like roads, bridges, subways, water supplies, oil and gas wells, power plants, sewage treatment plants, landfills—the list is practically endless.

 Higher background water levels mean that deadly and destructive storm surges push farther inland than they once did.
 More frequent high-tide flooding, sometimes called “nuisance flooding” because it isn't generally deadly or dangerous, but it can be disruptive and expensive.
 Nuisance flooding is 300%-900% more frequent today than 50 years ago.